Canonical Quantisation of Bound and Unbound WQFT: Canonical quantisation

 Rather than introducing asymptotic worldline Fock states, we specify the worldline sector by imposing retarded boundary conditions on the fluctuation operators.
-This is implemented by requiring that fluctuations vanish at a particular reference time $t_{0}$:
+This is implemented by requiring that fluctuations vanish at a reference time $t_{0}$:

 This condition defines a reference state $|\psi_i(t_0)\rangle$ for the worldline fluctuations, rather than a Fock-space vacuum, and enforces retarded boundary conditions for their free equations of motion.
-The extension to arbitrary time dependence ($\tau_i$) within the operators $\hat z_i^\mu$ and $\hat p_i^{\prime\mu}$ above follows from the time-evolution relations in eq.~\eqref{wlEvolution}.
+The extension to arbitrary time dependence ($\tau_i$) within the operators $\hat z_i^\mu$ and $\hat p_i^{\prime\mu}$ above follows from the free worldline equations and their solution in \eqref{eq:wlEvolution}--\eqref{eq:wlEvolution_sol}.
 In the case of free scattering, one simply takes $t_0\to-\infty$, aligning this boundary condition with that of the bulk fields.
 For bound backgrounds, no asymptotic in-- or out--states exist for the worldline degrees of freedom, and so $t_{0}$ is kept finite, corresponding to a chosen point along the background orbit.

 At the free level the full Hilbert space factorises into bulk and worldline sectors, and we choose a factorised reference state: